Bourkekev/ms4-power-fitness-gym/TESTING.md

 ### Getting jQuery to work in the Django Admin
 I wanted to add JavaScript to the Django admin so I could hide the shoe or clothing sizes options depending on the category selected in the add product page.
 Following 1 article [here](https://stackoverflow.com/questions/15978719/django-admin-show-field-only-if-checkbox-is-false) and the [django docs](https://docs.djangoproject.com/en/3.1/topics/forms/media/#media-objects), showed how to load the JavaScript file, and it was loading because I could get a console.log to show on the page.
 But it would not select the element and instead was showing an `Uncaught TypeError: $ is not a function`.
 It seemed that jQuery was not loaded before my script file.
 I wanted to use jQuery because I had used it quite simply on the front-end Add Product page, and did not want to have to re-write the same in native JavaScript.
 So I finally found something that worked, this [Stack Overflow question](https://stackoverflow.com/questions/58087470/django-jquery-is-not-a-function-message) showed how to not fire your JavaScript until Django's jQuery was defined.

+### Allowing Staff Access to Class based views

+When testing if a staff user (non-admin) can create, edit or delete news posts, I discovered that I was getting the 403 Forbidden message.
+I had been testing these News class based views using my full admin super user previously and had the permission required to do so.
+I had just been using the `PermissionRequiredMixin` with `permission_required = 'user.is_staff'`, but this did not actually work for staff users.
+From this [Stack Overflow article](https://stackoverflow.com/questions/51284583/authentication-for-class-based-views-in-django) I learned a way to make your own mixin to test for is_staff, and using that on the required views.

 ## Oustanding Bugs